 Use this friction calculator to calculate the friction force between any object and the ground.
-It is based on a simple principle: the friction is proportional to the normal force acting between the object and the ground.
+It is based on a simple principle: that friction is proportional to the normal force acting between the object and the ground.
 Learn how to apply the force of friction equation and what is the difference between static and kinetic friction.
 You can use this tool as a coefficient of friction calculator, too.

 Force of friction equation